Frequently Asked Questions about Agua Vista, OWASA’s Metering Initiative

 What is the initiative costing and why are you doing it?
 The total budget for the project is $5.4 million, for which we have received a low-interest loan from the State of North Carolina.
 The good news is that this investment will reduce costs, so rates will not increase to pay for this project.
 Moreover, the system will enhance water service in our community.
 Collecting meter readings once a day, rather than once a month, allows OWASA to more quickly identify leaks or broken meters.
 This not only saves the customer money but helps to conserve water which benefits everyone and the environment.
 An additional environmental benefit is that OWASA will be able to reduce the number of vehicles we have on the road, associated vehicle maintenance and fuel costs, and vehicle emissions.

 Why is it called Agua Vista?
 We thought it had a nice ring, don’t you?
 The name "Agua Vista" is an adaptation of the Spanish translation of “water in sight”.
 Advanced Meter Infrastructure is going to provide our community the ability to view more detailed water use data.
 The magnifying glass signifies the increased level of detail at which you will be able to view your water use trends.

 How can I identify an authorized contractor for the Agua Vista project?
-In addition to OWASA staff, OWASA will be working with three contractors over the course of the project: Mueller Systems, Jonach Electronics, and Utility Partners of America (UPA).
+In addition to OWASA staff, we will be working with contractors over the course of the project, including Mueller Systems, and Jonach Electronics.
 The vehicle of every contractor will be identified with a decal that includes the logo of OWASA and the project.
 Individuals will be wearing a collared shirt with the contractor's logo and a project-specific badge.
 Additionally, each contractor will have an authorization letter that they will provide at-request.

 Will my bill be different?
 No, not at first.
 Your bill will look the same.
 The Agua Vista technology will provide more accuracy and precision in meter reading.